Estrella Navarro

-Estrella Navarro-Holm is a marine biologist, model, and national record-holding free diver from Mexico.
+Estrella Navarro-Holm (born 28 November 1992) is a marine biologist, model, and national record-holding free diver from Mexico.
 She is the first Latin American woman to win a free diving medal for holding a single breath for more than six minutes.

 Early life and education

 Navarro is from La Paz in Baja California Sur, Mexico.
 Her father, a swim-coach, taught her to swim at an early age.
 Navarro began modeling when she was 15 years old and placed sixth in Nuestra Belleza México in 2008.

 She earned a degree in marine biology, specializing in shark biology and ecology, from the Autonomous University of Baja California Sur.

 Career

 Navarro was scouted and initially trained by freediving instructor Aharon Solomons.
 Three months after beginning to learn the breathing and ear-equalizing techniques necessary for freediving, she broke a national Mexican record.
 In 2010, Navarro began training with Italian coach Andrea Zuccari.
 She can hold her breath for many minutes and regularly dives deeper than 55 meters.
 She also participates in conservation efforts by appearing in documentaries and other media.
 And she works as an underwater and fashion model.

 In 2015, Navarro founded and organized the Big Blue freediving competition in her home state.
 It is the first international freediving competition in Baja Sur and promotes marine conservation.
 The event takes place in the waters off of Isla Espíritu Santo, Baja, Mexico.
 She organized it in cooperation with AIDA Mexico and diving equipment manufacturer Cressi.
 Inaugural attendees were to include Alexey Molchanov, Natalia Molchanova, and Carlos Coste.